Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 Buddha teaches us the **dharma**.

-What *dharma* means is debated.
+What *dharma* means is vague, and highly depends on the context.
 It may refer to "reality", "the truth", "(nature's) law", "phenomenon", or "principle"—except when it's used to mean *the word of the Buddha* explicitly in the monastic code.

 > *"Just as the great sea has but one taste—the taste of salt—so too does this **dharma** and discipline have but one taste: **the taste of freedom**."*
 >